-Depending on your needs, you will either visit a non-specialized dentist or specialized maxillofacial surgeon to receive proper care.
+Depending on your needs, you will either visit a non-specialized dentist or a specialized maxillofacial surgeon to receive proper care.

-Oral and maxillofacial surgeons require up to 15 years of dental school and surgical training to become a qualified surgeon.
+Oral and maxillofacial surgeons require up to 15 years of dental school and surgical training to become qualified surgeons.
 This schooling includes two to four years of undergraduate study (BS or BA) and four years of dental study.

 Oral surgeons must also complete up to six years of training at a residency program.
 This includes two additional years to receive a medical degree.
 Most maxillofacial surgeons have their own private practice.
 Some work at local dentist offices or hospitals full-time.